bcgov/CIT/docs/DATA.md

 ```

 ## Importing Data
+TODO: This process is somewhat out of date and should be updated to reflect the new GHA data pipeline method where data collection and injection is segmented.

 Some data must be downloaded locally (data bc warehouse resources).
 Download all local datasets to the `data` folder. ie, the census subdiv geometry: